Azure-Samples/azure-ml-federated-learning/plan/plan.md

 Bring AIMS & MSR folks into relevant security groups on the Contoso side, and likewise add Contoso to AIMS' contributors security group.
 - **Milestone:** Contoso folks can see current synthetic federated pipelines, add everyone to "Federated Learning" Teams channel.

 AIMS & Contoso onboard to [FLUTE](https://github.com/microsoft/msrflute) for running their first simulations of federated jobs.
-Contoso can find more context at this page: aka.ms/aims/fl (internal only).
 - **Milestone:** Conduct ad-hoc eyes-on (public data) synthetic federated experiments & profiling, SKU profiling.
 These may leverage FLUTE.

 Decide on and write up detailed technical architecture document.